 Don't you love that?

-But the Chicago Daily Machine, which is actually a ruthless coalition of urban Democrat factions united by the steel reinforcing rods of self-interest, didn't much care about this Barack Obama fellow before, as long as he was quiet, obedient, and headed on a track out of town.
+But the Chicago Daily Machine, which is actually a ruthless coalition of urban Democrat factions united by the steel reinforcing rods of self-interest, didn't much care about this Barack Obama fellow before as long as he was quiet, obedient, and headed on a track out of town.

-How he acquired a reform label coming out of that one party place is anyone's guess.
+How he acquired a reform label coming out of that one-party place is anyone's guess.

-But now that the sun has risen on the 386th day of the Obama White House, many political observers are coming to see that the ex-state senator from the South Side is running his federal administration in Washington, much the way they run things in Chicago.
+But now that the sun has risen on the 386th day of the Obama White House, many political observers are coming to see that the ex-state senator from the south side is running his federal administration in Washington much the way they run things in Chicago.

-A small clack of clout laden people from the same school who learned their political trade back in the nation's number three city, named for an Indian word for a smelly wild onion.
+A small clack of clout-laden people from the same school who learned their political trade back in the nation's number three city, named for an Indian word for a smelly wild onion.

 Did you know that?

-Uh learn something every day.
+Learn something every day.

-Chicago named for what is is Chicago the Indian word or is it a derivative?
+Is Chicago the Indian word or is it a derivative?

 H.R. claims to know this.